 Is your back killing you every time you lift your child out of their stroller or crib?

 Parents of children with special needs often neglect their own bodies in service of their children.
-This is a shame, and there are things you can do to make your life easier while caring for your child.
+This is a shame because there are things you can do to protect your body and make your life easier while caring for your child.
 Read How An Aging-In-Place Specialist Can Help You Design an Accessible Home for Your Child and Universal Design For Parents of Special Needs Kids: It’s Important for You Too!.